Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 ## Legal

-Räd Borg is an independent production by Gaeel Bradshaw-Rodriguez and is not affiliated with Ockult Örtmästare Games or Stockholm Kartell.
+Rad Brats is an independent production by Gaeel Bradshaw-Rodriguez and is not affiliated with Ockult Örtmästare Games or Stockholm Kartell.
 It is published under the MÖRK BORG Third Party License.

 MÖRK BORG is copyright Ockult Örtmästare Games and Stockholm Kartell.